Housing Affordability Task Force

 - Recommendations from the Mayor’s Task Force on Housing Affordability to the Governance and Priorities Committee

-The recommendations underwent an evaluative analysis by City staff, which was shared with Council for discussion at public workshops on October 23 and 26 in Council Chambers, and considered at the Planning and Land Use Committee and City Council meetings on October 29.
-These meetings were webcast live.
+The recommendations underwent an evaluative analysis by City staff, which was shared with Council for discussion and webcast live at public workshops on October 23 and October 26 in Council Chambers, and considered at the Planning and Land Use Committee meeting (Item 11) and City Council meeting (Item H2) on October 29, 2015.

 Public Input on Draft Recommendations